Dallas Cowboys Rumors: Tony Romo Still An Option For Broncos, But Not A Priority

 Now, here it is a few weeks into free agency and Romo is being held almost hostage by Cowboys owner Jerry Jones as he tries to get a trade done instead of just releasing him.
 The only thing that is doing is hurting the quarterback who has given Dallas so much of himself for a very long time.

 While the Texans are still in the race, Fansided is reporting that the Denver Broncos have scaled back their interest in Romo and have made signing the QB no longer a priority.
-Sure, they’ll be interested in the price and the time are right, but they’re done being focused on it.
+Sure, they’ll be interested in the price and the time is right, but they’re done being focused on it.

-In all actuality, Broncos Insider with ABC Denver 7 is saying that Romo was never a priority at all for Denver.
+In all actuality, a Broncos insider with ABC Denver 7 is saying that Romo was never a priority at all for Denver.

 @Broncos have never made Romo a priority.
 Could things change if he’s released?
 Yes, bc Denver has not closed that door. @DenverChannel https://t.co/U6bjSjTEHY